-Frederico Gil Sander has been based in Bangkok since November 2008.
-He follows the Thai economy but also works on debt and macroeconomic issues in Laos and Cambodia.
+Frederico Gil Sander has been based in Bangkok since November 2008 and is the senior country economist for Malaysia since September 2011.
+He was previously the country economist for Thailand, in addition to working on debt and macroeconomic issues in Laos, Cambodia and Myanmar.
 His first job was with investment bank Bear Stearns, where he issued bonds for emerging market countries (fortunately none of his proposals for complex securitizations were successful).
 Having created enough debt (and after an intermission to pursue a PhD in political economy at Princeton's Woodrow Wilson School) Frederico went on to work on debt relief for poor countries with the World Bank's Economic Policy and Debt Department.
 During that time he enjoyed working with debt managers in many African countries, including the Central African Republic, Togo, Burkina Faso, Mali, Mozambique and São Tomé e Príncipe.
 A Brazilian native, Frederico enjoys football (soccer) but cannot dance the samba (or anything else for that matter).

 - Thailand's innovation challenge: complex products, simple tasks

 - How to repel the inflation invasion in Thailand